Where Do We Go Now?

-The webinar will be led by Sam Mendelson, Financial Inclusion Specialist at e-MFP and lead author of the Compass series, joined by Antonique Koning, Senior Financial Sector Specialist at CGAP, Malkhaz Dzadzua, former CEO of JSC MFO Crystal in Georgia, and Noémie Renier, Head of Debt for Financial Institutions at Incofin Investment Management.
+The webinar was led by Sam Mendelson, Financial Inclusion Specialist at e-MFP and lead author of the Compass series, joined by Antonique Koning, Senior Financial Sector Specialist at CGAP, Malkhaz Dzadzua, former CEO of JSC MFO Crystal in Georgia, and Noémie Renier, Head of Debt for Financial Institutions at Incofin Investment Management.

 In partnership with

 Antonique has more than 20 years of experience working on a range of topics related to microfinance and financial inclusion and currently serves as CGAP’s Gender Lead.
 Antonique has expertise in consumer protection and responsible finance, customer centricity and empowerment.
 She is also involved in CGAP’s member engagement.

 Malkhaz is the former CEO of the JSC MFO Crystal, one of the leading microfinance organizations in Georgia.
 He has over 25 years of management experience in financial inclusion and MSME development and is an internationally certified expert in microfinance and risk management.
 Malkhaz also serves as a board and steering committee member of several NGOs, local and international networks and expert groups.

 Noémie has over 12 years’ experience in the financial sector focusing on the microfinance/inclusive finance industry both as investment manager and risk manager.
 She has conducted due diligence in more than 35 countries and developed expertise in assessing debt, equity and portfolio guarantee transactions.